Augmenta-tech/Augmenta-TouchDesigner/README.md

 **TUIO (default)**

+*TUIO output is more stable the OSC with TouchDesigner, if you already have access to Augmenta Fusion it is the prefered protocol*

 Open Augmenta Fusion, add a generator source, then a TUIO output.

 Check that the output port in Fusion is the same as the TUIO port set in the Augmenta TOX.